 c) Draw lines from the box to the least and greatest values.

-Box-and-whisker plots are definitely tricky-looking when students are first introduced to them, but with some structure, students catch on very quickly.
-I created this notes/fold it up to help guide my students as they begin creating them on their own.
+I created this notes/fold it up a couple years ago, to help guide my students as they began creating box-and-whisker plots on their own.

 I created two versions - a blank one for students and a completed one for me:-) Using the blank version, I walk the students through their creation of the box-and-whisker plot.
 And when we're done, they have the notes for their independent work.

+The only folding part of this fold it up is the section at the very bottom that has the definitions of the vocabulary.
 Students will need to cut the vertical lines along the bottom, fold them up, and then write the vocabulary words on the outside of the flaps (quartiles, first quartile, third quartile, variation, interquartile range).